LivePersonInc/developer-center/pages/documents/data/personal-data-deletion/overview.md

 	* rtbf

-2. This API requires authorization using API key.
+2. This API requires authorization using API key or via login.

 	* [Follow these instructions](guides-gettingstarted.html){:target="_blank"}, to create and use an API key.
 The key is availbale under the Data section.